Tacoma Water Quality at a Glance

 Advanced Treatment Technology

-• Green River Filtration Facility: State-of-the-art treatment plant completed in 2015 with capacity to filter 150 million gallons per day, utilizing advanced multi-barrier treatment including coagulation, flocculation, sedimentation, and granular activated carbon filtration.
+- Green River Filtration Facility: State-of-the-art treatment plant completed in 2015, capacity 150 million gallons per day, using multi-barrier treatment including coagulation, flocculation, sedimentation, and granular activated carbon (GAC) filtration to remove cryptosporidium and organic contaminants.

-• Real-Time Monitoring: Continuous water quality monitoring throughout the treatment process and distribution system, with automated controls and alarm systems ensuring optimal treatment performance and immediate response to any variations.
+- Real-Time Monitoring: Continuous monitoring throughout treatment and distribution, with automated controls and alarm systems.
+Over 20,000 annual water quality tests ensure rapid response to any variation in water quality.

 Recommendations for Tacoma Residents